kiarafrobles/www.retroreport.org/_backstory/india-switches-method-of-birth-control-in-response-to-overpopulation-fears.md

 title: "India switches method of birth control in response to overpopulation fears"
 published: true
 date: 2016-02-21T18:55:00.000Z
 lead_copy: "India will switch from sterilization to injectable birth control in response to fears of overpopulation.
 But are we overpopulated -- and were we ever?
-Watch \"The Population Bomb?\" "
+Watch *The Population Bomb?*"
 backstory_type: backstory
 video: the-population-bomb
 type: backstories